AnXh3L0/anxh3l0.github.io/_posts/2018-11-08-my-android-setup.md

 	- Google has agreed to perform special censorship of Youtube for the government of Pakistan, deleting views that the state opposes.
 This will help the illiberal Pakistani state suppress dissent.
 	- Youtube's "content ID" automatically deletes posted videos in a way copyright law does not require.

-These are just a few reasons, but you can read the RMS post I linked above, he tries to explain these more in detail than me.
+These are just a few reasons, but you can read the post by RMS I linked above in which he tries to explain these points in detail.
 Although it may look like a tinfoil hat reaction to you, all these actions already happen everyday in real life.

 ### Next on the list, my setup and a tutorial on how I achieved it